BREAKING: Stephen Constantine resigns as India coach | Goal.com

 Stephen Constantine has resigned as the head coach of the Indian national team after the team crashed out of the AFC Asian Cup on Monday.

 India needed a draw against Bahrain in their final group match to qualify for the knockout stages for the first time ever in their history.
-However, a cruel 89th minute penalty from Jamal Rashed put paid to those hopes.
+However, they were thwarted in cruel fashion as an 89th minute penalty from Jamal Rashed handed Bahrain all three points.

 Immediately after the defeat, the Englishman announced that he has decided to step down from his position.

+"I think my cycle is finished.
+I did what I was asked.
+It is time for me to move on."

+India had started the Asian Cup campaign in fantastic fashion, after a 4-1 thumping of Thailand.
+But defeats to UAE and Bahrain saw them finish last in their group.

-The 56-year-old took over the Blue Tigers in 2015 in his second stint in India and managed to guide them into the Asian Cup after a hiatus of eight years.
+The former Millwall coach took over the Blue Tigers in 2015 in his second stint in India and managed to guide them into the Asian Cup after a hiatus of eight years.
 Earlier, Constantine had coached India from 2002 to 2005.

+The 56-year-old has overseen a period of resurgence in Indian football.
+He hIndia climb from the 173rd spot in the FIFA rankings back in 2015 and break through to the top 100 last year.
+And after a heart-breaking, yet competitive campaign on the continental stage, he has decided to walk out.